Rapture (Blondie song): Covers

 Erasure covered "Rapture" as a bonus track on their 1997 album Cowboy.

 To promote the character's appearances in the third season of The Boys, Jensen Ackles appeared in several videos depicting Soldier Boy's in-universe promotional campaigns in the 1980s, in particular, serenading the dancers of Solid Gold with a spoken-word rendition of "Rapture".
-Ackles' cover received additional praise from the band itself, with Debbie Harry describing the rendition as "epic".
+Ackles's cover received additional praise from the band itself, with Debbie Harry describing the rendition as "epic".